taisei-project/taisei/doc/DEVELOPMENT.rst

    cd taisei/
    git submodule update --init --recursive

-Ensure that the ``git submodule`` or Taisei will not build, as it will be missing many of the dependencies its needs to compile.
+The ``git submodule update --init --recursive`` line is absolutely necessary, or Taisei will not build, as it will be missing many of the dependencies its needs to compile.

 Next, you'll want to set up a prefix for where the game's binaries will be installed.
 For starting out development, you're better off installing it to